- From New York.

 - Studied string bass at the famous Julliard School of Music.
 Worked as a studio musician and performed with The Tarriers and the Greenbriar Boys.
 Has also performed on double bass with the New York Philharmonic Orchestra.

-- Recorded a classic banjo album in the 1960’s called “New Dimensions in Banjo and Bluegrass” which helped to popularize “melodic” style (a.k.a.
-Keith-style or chromatic-style) banjo-picking.
-After the movie Deliverance, the album was released again by Warner Brothers as Dueling Banjos: From The Original Soundtrack “Deliverance” although Dueling Banjos was not included on the original “New Dimensions” album.
+- 1963, recorded a classic banjo duet album with Marshall Brickman (a banjo player who later collaborated with Woody Allen on many films) in the 1960’s called “New Dimensions in Banjo and Bluegrass” which helped to popularize melodic style (a.k.a.
+Keith-style or chromatic-style) banjo.
+In 1973, the album was released again by Warner Brothers as Dueling Banjos: From The Original Soundtrack “Deliverance” although Dueling Banjos was not included on the original album.

 - 1995, formed a band with Jim Rooney and Bill Keith called The New Velvet Band.

 - Since 1998, has been touring as a member of Art Garfunkel’s band, playing guitar.